SquishyHrt/ocr-0x12R-EPITA/README.md

 Welcome on the `0x12R`!

-This is the S3 project of the best team.
+This our project of the third semester at EPITA

 ### Dependencies